Is Outlook HIPAA compliant? Yes, it can be. But setting it up correctly can be complicated.

 And there you have it.
 The steps to signing up for your account.
 You're on your way!

-The BAA affirms that Microsoft will take care of your clients’ information when it’s in their hands.
+The BAA affirms that Microsoft will protect your clients' information when it's in its hands.

 HIPAA requires that you get a BAA from every business that has access to your clients' information.
 Not having one could result in a fine.